 #5 State Farm: Cheapest Car Insurance For Students

-State Farm is another one of the cheapest car insurance company options and is especially well-suited for students and teen drivers.
-According to our rate estimates, the average 35-year-old pays about $1,339 for State Farm annually.
-However, State Farm is not rated by the BBB at this time.
+State Farm is another one of the cheapest car insurance company options and is especially well-suited to students and teen drivers.
+According to Quadrant Information Services, the average cost of a full-coverage auto insurance policy from State Farm is $1,483 per year.

 State Farm Discounts